RocketDerp/April14_2025/Grim_Blunt/USA/Grim_dump.md

 ## Nonfiction matters

 Non-entertainment, not-amusement, non-fiction matters.
-People with the spare time and free time to use social media machines to spread pranks, tricks, manipulation, falsehoods, lies, deception against other people every hour of every day as a form of entertainment.
-Donald Trump does so with Truth Social, and hudnreds of millions of people in USA adopt these values and behaviors with no resistance.
-People think it is hilarious and funy and LOL LOL with meme images / amusement jokes at the suffering of other people who do not comprehend or understand they are being manipulated by billiioares who tell everyone to flock to the advertising and marketing messages instead of flocking to Wikipedia common ground and seeing how much we as humans all have as common needs and common concerns.
-Because "commonism" sounds like "comunism".
-Which I don't support FORCED marketing and advertising manipulation / trickery any more than froced communism.
-One has to reach a level of volunteer desire, shared compassion, shared understanding of the relance we have on systems and values created and refined by other people.
+People with the spare time and free time to use social media machines to spread pranks, tricks, manipulation, falsehoods, lies, Edward Bernays techniques, Cambridge Analytica techniques, deception against other people every hour of every day as a form of entertainment.
+Donald Trump does so with Truth Social, and hundreds of millions of people in USA adopt these values and behaviors with no resistance.
+People cheer it on.
+People think it is hilarious and fumy and LOL LOL with meme images / amusement jokes at the suffering of other people who do not comprehend or understand they are being manipulated by billionaires who tell everyone to flock to the advertising and marketing messages instead of flocking to Wikipedia common ground and seeing how much we as humans all have as common needs and common concerns.
+Because "common-ism" sounds like "communism".
+Which I don't support FORCED marketing and advertising manipulation / trickery any more than forced communism.
+One has to reach a level of volunteer desire, shared compassion, shared understanding of the reliance we have on systems and values created and refined by other people.
 We all stand on the shoulders of all.

 &nbsp;